Imoru Egala: Minister of state (Nkrumah Government)

 First cabinet of Kwame Nkrumah in 1954 Standing (L to R): J. H. Allassani, N.A.
 Welbeck, Kofi Asante Ofori-Atta, Ebenezer Ako-Adjei, J.E.
 Jantuah, Imoru Egala Sitting (L to R): A. Casely-Hayford, Kojo Botsio, Kwame Nkrumah, Komla Agbeli Gbedemah, E.O.
 Asafu-Adjaye;

 He was a member of the Convention People's Party.
 He held various cabinet posts under Dr. Kwame Nkrumah's Convention People's Party government, including Minister for Foreign Affairs and Minister for Information.
 He also held the position of Minister of Health and Minister of Industries at a point in time in the Kwame Nkrumah's Convention People's Party government.

 Along with serving as minister in different roles at different period in Kwame Nkrumah's administration, he also served a member of parliament for the Tumu Constituency.

-After the coup etat by Colonel E. Kotoka and Major Afrifa in 1966, Egala who was a well known associate of Kwame Nkrumah and a key member of his Nkrumah regime, was jailed by the military.
+After the coup d'etat by Colonel E. Kotoka and Major Afrifa in 1966, Egala who was a well known associate of Kwame Nkrumah and a key member of his Nkrumah regime, was jailed by the military.